DDursun/Quantium/README.md

-# Brief data analysis during the Virtual Experience program of Quantium.
+# Brief data analysis (manipulation, visualization) from the Virtual Experience program of Quantium.